 If this sounds time consuming to you, then we recommend partnering with SmartBiz to process your SBA loan.
 They will handle most of the administrative headache for you and can get you funded for up to $350K within 30 days.

 Monthly Payments vs Total Cost of Capital

+It’s important to understand how much any financing is going to cost you now, but it’s also important to know how much it will cost you through the length of your repayment term.
 Sometimes a loan with a higher interest rate has a cheaper total cost of capital than a low interest rate loan because of the length of repayment.
-Let’s look at an example:

-If your business currently has high interest debt with short repayment terms and weekly/daily repayment periods, consider consolidating your loans.
-A small business consolidation loan gives you just a single monthly payment to worry about and will likely mean much lower monthly payments.
+If your business currently has high interest debt with short repayment terms and weekly/daily repayment periods, consider consolidating your debt.
+A small business consolidation loan gives you just a single monthly payment to worry about, and will likely require much lower monthly payments.